-Darren Halpin is Professor, and Head of the School of Sociology, at the Research School of Social Sciences, the Australian National University.
+Darren Halpin is Professor of Political Science, at the Research School of Social Sciences, the Australian National University.
 He is Co-editor of the journal Interest Groups and Advocacy and the Foundation Series Editor for the book series Interest Groups, Advocacy and Democracy (Palgrave, UK).

 Professor Halpin’s research agenda examines interest groups in the policy process, with specific emphasis on the political representation provided by groups, the level of (and necessity for) internal democracy within groups, and in assessing group organizational development/capacity.
 He has undertaken research in several country contexts, including Australia, the UK, Denmark and the US, and also has an interest in group advocacy at the international level.
 These themes are explored in two recent books, Groups, Representation and Democracy(Manchester University Press) and The Organization of Political Interest Groups (Routledge).
 Along with Anthony Nownes (Tennessee), he contributed the Oxford Bibliographies in Political Science entry on US Interest Groups.Professor Halpin is co-convenor of a newly established Political Organisations and Participation section of the Australian Political Studies Association.